hackerati/react-app-template/README.md

 ## Tutorial

 If you're new you React + Redux, try our [tutorial](https://www.gitbook.com/book/hackerati/react-tutorial/details) on a TDD approach to a simple TodoMVC application.
+Start reading the tutorial by clicking on the green 'Read' button.

 ## What's inside